maneprajakta/Data_Visualization_With_Python/README.md

 # Data_Visualization_With_Python

 <h1>Overview</h1>
-Visualiztion of Iris datset using Python library Pandas, Matplotlib and Seaborn .
+Visualization of Iris datset using Python library Pandas, Matplotlib and Seaborn .

 The iris data set is most widely used beginner's dataset for machine learning purposes.